 Types of Crabmeat

-For crab cakes, we use meat from blue crabs and from not snow crabs, Dungeness crabs, stone crabs, or king crabs.
+For crab cakes, we use meat from blue crabs, not snow crabs, Dungeness crabs, stone crabs, or king crabs.

 - Backfin: Backfin crab meat comes from the body of a crab and smaller, broken chunks of lump crabmeat.
 It is less expensive than lump but still has a delicious flavor.
 It is perfect for pasta dishes or crab cakes.